henri/safari_scripts/readme.txt

 Note
 =====
 This is very old.
 I have not tested in over 13 years.
 If it works, please let me know.
 Use at your own risk!
+Given that it is all written in AppleScript there is a good chance it still works.
+Your milage may vary.

 Usage